 Certified Health IT Product List (CHPL)

-The Certified Health IT Product List (CHPL) provides the authoritative, comprehensive listing of certified Complete Electronic Health Records (EHRs) and EHR Module(s).
-Access the CHPL
+The Certified Health IT Product List (CHPL) is the authoritative and comprehensive listing of certified Complete Electronic Health Records (EHRs) and EHR Module(s).

 Developers and Vendors

 Developers or Vendors with questions about their EHR product’s CHPL listing should contact the ONC-Authorized Certification Body (ONC-ACB) who certified the product.
 Additional information on certification and testing laboratories may be found here.